harishkolanu235/Devops_Tutorials/Git/git_document.md

     # git branch --merged   // It lists the branches that have been merged into the current branch.
     # git branch --no-merged    // It lists the branches that have not been merged.
     ~~~

-28. To store the data into stash?
+28. How to selectively pickup the commit's from child branch
     ~~~
+    # git cherry-pick  <commit_id1> <commit_id2>

+    Example:
+    # git  cherry-pick   f29604a    efcb77a

+    ~~~

+29. To store the data into stash?
+    ~~~
     # git stash save "<message>"

     Note: the files must and should in the stage/index/cache area
     ~~~

-29. To see the stash list?
+30. To see the stash list?
     ~~~
     # git stash list
     ~~~
-30. To copy the data into branches?
+31. To copy the data into branches?
     ~~~
     # git stash apply <stash#>
     ~~~
-31. To move the data into branches?
+32. To move the data into branches?
     ~~~
     # git stash pop <stash#>
     ~~~
-32. To delete the stash area?
+33. To delete the stash area?
     ~~~
     # git stash drop <stash#>   // delete the particular stash
     # git stash clear       // delete the entire stash list
     ~~~
-33. How to give an access to a specific person to repository?
+34. How to give an access to a specific person to repository?
     ~~~
     You can invite users to become collaborators to your personal repository.
     • Under your repository, click on Settings.